Share

 In winter, the opposite risk applies.
 Bringing a piano from a warm home into a cold truck and then into a new space causes rapid temperature changes that affect the wood, the strings, and the felt on the hammers.
 Keep the move as quick and direct as possible in cold weather, and allow the piano to acclimate to room temperature at the new location before playing it.

-What a Piano Move Costs
+## What Does a Piano Move Cost in North York?

 The truck fee depends on the move distance.
-For moves within North York (the 0 to 25km bracket from our depot at 14 Carluke Crescent), the truck fee is $200.
+For moves within North York (the 0 to 25 km bracket from our depot at 14 Carluke Crescent), the truck fee is $200.
 For moves to other parts of Toronto or Vaughan, the fee is $275.
 These fees are flat and cover fuel, vehicle costs, and the crew's travel to and from our base.

 For a typical North York piano move, you are looking at $890 to $1,120 all in.
 This is meaningfully more than a standard furniture move, but it reflects the skill and equipment required to move the instrument safely.
 Attempting a piano move with a 2-person crew that lacks a piano board and stair rollers is how pianos get damaged and movers get injured.

 Moving a piano into a North York home, whether a Willowdale condo on the 20th floor or a house in Bayview Village, requires a crew that has done it before and has the right equipment.
 Over 926 Google reviews and more than a decade of North York condo and house moves make Fast Track Move the team to call.
-Get in touch for a piano moving quote and we will give you a straight answer on timing, cost, and logistics.
+Get a free piano moving quote and we will give you a straight answer on timing, cost, and logistics.

 About the Author